chaos9520/panel-game/CHAOS_THANKS.md

 All of the users who helped test this build: You know who you are. :smirk:

-Last but not least, everyone over at PA that has brought Panel Attack to where it is: This really goes without saying.
+Last but not least, everyone over at PA that has brought Panel Attack to where it currently is: This really goes without saying.